NYU Dataset

 UID: 10679

-Description
+- Description

 This study investigated the subthreshold dynamics using optogenetic depolarizing pulses in hippocampal neuronal assemblies in freely moving mice to understand how excitatory and inhibitory inputs are integrated by neurons.
 For the study, they recorded and examined large numbers of CA1 pyramidal neurons simultaneously in freely moving CamKIIα-Cre::Ai32 mice.
-This dataset contains electrophysiology and imaging data.
-These results indicate that indirect probing of subthreshold dynamics in neuronal populations permits the disclosing of preexisting assemblies and modes of neuronal operations.
+This dataset contains electrophysiology and behavioral data.
+The results indicate that indirect probing of subthreshold dynamics in neuronal populations permits the disclosing of preexisting assemblies and modes of neuronal operations.

 Associated Publications